 - Soreness, pain, or swelling in your muscles or tendons

-Once a tendon is torn, it will require surgery to diagnose and to repair.
+Once there is full-thickness tearing of a tendon, it will require surgery to repair.
 Months of physical therapy will follow before the affected limb is back to normal.

 Therefore, it is extremely important to be aware of any early symptoms of fluoroquinolone-caused tendon damage, and to have it treated as quickly as possible.